govuk-one-login/mobile-ios-logging/Sources/HTTPLogging/README.md

 > Within this directory exist the following Types for enabling events to be logged to a third-party service for app analytics.

-`Logger` is usable for logging HTTP events through a HTTP network client.
+`HTTPLogger` is usable for logging HTTP events through a HTTP network client.

-`LogRequest` is usable as a model for posting `LoggableEvent`s in JSON format.
+`HTTPLogRequest` is usable as a model for posting `LoggableEvent`s in JSON format.